Tutorial: embroidery folder

 I confess: I

-sometimes often embroider things without a clue what to do with it afterwards.
-Additionally I have lots of embroidery I created for patterns but obviously I don’t hang them ALL on the walls at home.
+sometimes often embroider things without a clue what to do with it afterward.
+Additionally I have lots of embroideries I created for patterns but obviously, I don’t hang them ALL on the walls at home.
 It happened to me in the past, that I found a carefully stitched piece somewhere totally wrinkled up because most embroideries I make are square and not rectangular so nothing fits into the usual paper filing things.

-So where should I store all of the embroidery without getting it wrinkled and lost?
+So where should I store all of the embroideries without getting it wrinkled and lost?
 Some storage device is needed here!

 Here is how you can make your own embroidery folder

 - 1 piece of outer fabric 87x43cm/34.25×16.9inch

 - optional: 2 pieces of flap fabric 38x20cm/15×7.87inch

 Step 1: Take the sheet of cardboard spread glue excessively over it and place the cardboard on the outer fabric either in the center or slightly off center.
 I like the golden cut look, so off center, it is with me.
 Put some heavy books on it and let it sit for a couple of minutes.